ddttom/doc2web/docs/prd.md

 - **TOC entries must maintain proper alignment and spacing using block layout for hanging indents**
 - **Paragraph numbering must be implemented using CSS ::before pseudo-elements for exact positioning**
 - **Hanging indents must be implemented using negative text-indent with compensating padding-left**
+- **CSS rule conflicts must be resolved using !important declarations to prevent margin compounding**
+- **Margin resets must be applied to numbered elements to ensure proper hanging indentation display**
 - **Section IDs must be generated for all numbered headings and paragraphs**
 - **Section IDs must follow a consistent pattern (e.g., "section-1-2-a")**
 - **CSS must include styling for section navigation and highlighting**